polter-dev/flowcall/README.md

 Goal-> Learn real-time comms, observability, and network adaptation

 # Tech Stack (to be updated as project gets worked on more)
-  -React + Vite
+  - React + Vite
-  -Typescript
+  - Typescript
-  -Node.js + Express
+  - Node.js + Express

 -----------------------------------------------------